Provinces of Vietnam

-The provinces are divided into provincial cities, towns, and rural districts as the second-tier units.
-At the third tier, provincial city or town is divided into ward and commune, while rural district is divided into townships (thị trấn) and communes.
+The provinces and municipalities are divided into communes (xã), wards (phường) and special administrative regions (đặc khu) as the second-tier units.

 Governance

 Provincial Committee of the Communist Party

-Provincial Committee of the Communist Party (Đảng bộ Đảng Cộng sản cấp tỉnh or Tỉnh ủy Đảng Cộng sản) is a provincial subordinate of the Communist Party of Vietnam.
+Provincial Committee of the Communist Party (Đảng bộ Đảng Cộng sản cấp tỉnh or Tỉnh ủy Đảng Cộng sản, simply Tỉnh ủy - Provincial Committee for short) is a provincial subordinate of the Communist Party of Vietnam.
 Since Vietnam is a one party state, the provincial committee of the Communist Party is the most prominent organ of provincial governance.

 Each provincial committee of the Communist Party is headed by a Secretary (Bí thư).
 The Secretary is de facto leader of the province.

 People's Council

-The legislative branch of a province is the People's Council (Hội đồng Nhân dân or HDND for short).
+The legislative branch of a province is the People's Council (Hội đồng Nhân dân or HÐND for short).
 The People's Council votes on the policy, regulations and orders for development of the province.

-Members of People's Council are called delegates or councillors (đại biểu) and are elected by people living within that province.
+Members of the People's Council are called delegates or councillors (đại biểu) and are elected by people living within that province.
 It is equivalent to the legislative National Assembly of Vietnam.
 The People's Council is headed by a Chairman (Chủ tịch) and a Vice Chairman (Phó Chủ tịch).

 The number of councillors varies from province to province, depending on the population of that province.
 The People's Council appoints a People's Committee, which acts as the executive arm of the provincial governance.
 This arrangement is a somewhat simplified version of the situation in Vietnam's national government.
 Provincial governments are subordinates to the central government.

 People's Committee

-The executive branch of a province is the People's Committee (Uỷ ban Nhân dân or UBND for short).
+The executive branch of a province is the People's Committee (Ủy ban Nhân dân or UBND for short).
 The People's Committee is responsible for implementing policy and executing laws and orders.
 The People's Committee is equivalent to the executive Government of Vietnam.
 People's Committee also manages the provincial departments (Sở) which are equivalent to the Ministries.

 Members of the People's Committee are called commissioners (Ủy viên).
 The People's Committee is headed by a Chairman (Chủ tịch) and Vice Chairmen (Phó Chủ tịch), and consists of between 4 and 7 commissioners.
 The number of commissioners depends on the population of the province.
-The Chairman and Vice Chairmen of the People's Committee are also councillors of the People's Council.
+The chairman and Vice Chairmen of the People's Committee are also councillors of the People's Council.